 Demands cause friction!
 Instead, give people your reason for asking for that report, important information, or status of a project.
 By doing this, you’re leading them toward accomplishing the common goal without telling them what to do.
 Remind them of the vision and goal — that’s what both of you should be working toward.

-People respond positively to people they know, like and trust.
+.
 When you have no authority over someone and need their help, it’s particularly challenging to accomplish a goal.
 Have a conversation with the person to find out what is on their plate, what you can do to support them in getting what you want, and sincerely listening to their point of view.
 Without meaningful dialogue, there is no influencing.
 There may be awareness, but there will be no commitment.

 The more you know about someone, the more likely you are to have a relationship where asking for something is usually well received.
 Think ahead before you ask.
 What might be assumptions you are making about that person and what is important to him or her?
 In other words, be willing to step into their shoes and think like they think.
 It’s amazing the power of this simple consideration.